shakyaprasen/coding-guidelines/docs/javascript/js-general-guidelines.md

 - Write pure functions where ever possible.
 It keeps the code more understandable and deterministic, plus it helps to avoid unexpected run time issues due to mutation.

 - Don't mutate the parameters received in functions.
+Parameter mutations could result in unforseen side effects in the code.

   ```js
   // DO NOT MUTATE function parameters.